khyperia/Clam/README.md

 ##### pillars.lua:

 Unsupported.
 Similar to mandelbox.lua, except requires a png image parameter to the script (as in 'bin/clam2_master pillars.lua image.png').
 It was forked from an old version of mandelbox.lua and, instead of the mandelbox, renders the png as 3d square pillars with height equal to r+g+b.

+##### voxels.lua:

+Unsupported.
+Similar to mandelbox.lua, except it uses a voxel octree rather than a fractal formula.

 --